illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 However, you should still take a look at the [Wikipedia page](https://en.wikipedia.org/wiki/Make_(software)) if you do not know how to read a Makefile.

 `parser_parse_makefile()` takes the filename and a `NULL`-terminated array of strings as inputs.
 The array of strings specify the targets you are planning to run (specified by the arguments to the program, see the first section).
 Remember, if the array is null or empty, the parser will use the first target found in the Makefile.
-The parser will call `parsed_new_target()` on each target needed to be compiled.
+The parser returns a graph data structure containing all rules and dependencies in the `Makefile`, even those that do not need to be executed.

-For example, suppose we have `makefile`:
+For example, suppose we have the `Makefile`:

 ```
 a: b c